 When you have a positive relationship with your boss, many wonderful and career-enhancing things are possible.
 Opportunities, praise, promotions, pay increases are just a few.
 Your life as an employee is easier, you have more impact, and you’re in a stronger position to drive your career forward.
 When I think of the benefits of having a positive relationship with your boss, I come up with an acronym that spells the word “help.”

 You may feel that you should not respond to colleagues until you have the answer to their questions or requests.
-You may assume that others know you are working on their problem and you don’t feel a need to keep them updated.
+Or you might assume that others know you are working on their problem and you don’t feel a need to keep them updated.
 You may rationalize that you are too busy to get back to anyone except your boss.
-While these are reasonable perspectives, days could go by before you have an answer (especially if you are dependent on others for information) and colleagues who originally reached out to you may feel forgotten.
-Without a response or an update, your colleagues are unsure if you received their email or if you are working on their request at all, allowing frustration to grow and progress to stall.
+But here’s why responsiveness is important.

 It is important to recognize that visibility and value are deeply symbiotic in your organization and industry.
 You already know that professional risks exist for busy business professionals who are invisible or undervalued in their organization.
 You do not want to be visible without providing value, and it is hard to demonstrate the value that you provide if you are invisible.